 FY2021 CvRF School Reopening Grant Program Application Workbook

 Please save the excel workbook as file name: CvRFleacode.xlsx.
 For example, Abington (0001) would name their excel workbook CvRF0001.xlsx.

 The Department expects that districts will draw down and expend all CvRF funds by June 30, 2021 because the purpose of these funds was to support school reopening costs this fiscal year.
 CvRF funds should be prioritized before spending ESSER funding.

 In EdGrants, districts are required to create and name the project.
 Please use the following naming convention for your "Applicant Project Name" in EdGrants:

 All items listed under the required forms section of this RFP should be uploaded / attached in the Attachments List formlet of the Application Submission in EdGrants.
 This includes a signed / scanned PDF of Part I / Coversheet with Superintendent's signature as well as Schedule A form, if applicable to your district.
 The final budget the applicant is requesting will be entered directly into EdGrants as part of the application submission process.

 For additional submission instructions, see the "Read Me First" tab of the CvRF School Reopening Grant Program Application Workbook.

-For Guidance Documents regarding EdGrants, visit EdGrants: User Guides and Information.
+For Guidance Documents regarding EdGrants, visit EdGrants: User Guides, Information and Trainings.

 Please note: It is up to the district to determine who it wants to add as EdGrants Front Office users in order to submit the grant application as well as payment request information.
 Please review the EdGrants: User Security Controls to make informed decisions regarding assigning your district level users.